-The average journey time between Trieste Centrale and Rome is 5 hours and 55 minutes and the fastest journey time is 5 hours and 20 minutes.
-On an average weekday, there are 14 trains per day travelling from Trieste Centrale to Rome.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Trieste Centrale and Rome is 6 hours and 56 minutes, with around 30 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Trieste Centrale to Rome without having to change trains.
-There are 2 direct trains from Trieste Centrale to Rome.
+There are 2 direct trains from Trieste Centrale to Rome each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Trieste Centrale to Rome leaves at 04:26.
 Times and services may vary during weekends and holidays.